woile/woile.github.io/posts/automating-semver-releases-with-commitizen/index.md

 For the new commit, we should not trigger again the CI.

-The new tag, instead, should trigger another job, "tag job" (purle in the diagram), which will take care of the release, which can include:
+The new tag, instead, should trigger another job, "tag job" (purple in the diagram), which will take care of the release, which can include:

 - deploying to kubernetes
 - publishing to pypi/npm/cargo